robotlolita/siren/documentation/platform-design.md

 further.
 The recommended approach is to, instead, factor these possibilities into distinct objects with the relevant messages in them.

-> **Note**: Mermaid does not support sum types for now, one must encode them by
+> **Note**: Siren does not support sum types for now, one must encode them by
 > using dynamic dispatch with product types.
 It's not clear if there's a way of
-> Mermaid to naturally support sum types without introspecting objects and
+> Siren to naturally support sum types without introspecting objects and
 > complecting messages, or if it would be an advantage to do so.
 This remains an
 > open problem.